 - Don't over-bake.
 We've added yogurt into our sponge to create extra moisture and then we've been careful not to over-mix the batter.
 It would be such a shame to over-bake the loaf and ruin it!

 Yogurt adds moisture through the extra fat content.
 Along with the oil, this results in a cake that will always be moist.
 This then makes it last longer!
 Bonus!

-A smaller pan will result in a thicker, taller cake which means a longer bake time.
-A larger pan will result in a thinner cake which means a shorter bake time.
+A smaller pan will result in a thicker, taller cake which means a longer baking time.
+A larger pan will result in a thinner cake which means a shorter baking time.

 As the loaf cake is so dark with the chocolate, you can't tell if it's turned golden like a regular cake!

 Just press the center of the cake and it should have a slight spring.
-Also a toothpick inserted into the centre should come out with a few moist crumbs.
-Wet batter on the pick means the cake needs more time to bake.
+Also, a toothpick inserted into the centre should come out with a few moist crumbs.
+Wet batter on the tooth pick means the cake needs more time to bake.

 ❄️ Storage and Freezer Instructions